-The office phone is a business phone and students are not permitted to use it.
-Parents will be contacted by a member of leadership, the administrative assistant, or the nurse.
+The office phone is for business purposes and thus students are not permitted to use it.
+Parents will be contacted by a member of leadership, the administrative assistant, or the school nurse if necessary.
 The telephone in a teacher's classroom is for the use of the teacher only.
-Forgotten homework, athletic equipment, snacks/lunches etc. do not constitute emergencies.
-Arrangements for after-school visits with friends should be made at home.
+Forgotten homework, athletic equipment, snacks/lunches etc. do not constitute emergencies and parents will not be contacted for these reasons.
+If a parent needs to get a message to their child, they should call or email the front office as soon as possible.
+If a parent needs to get a message to a teacher, an email should be sent.
+Teachers will respond to emails within 24 business hours, depending on the situation.